abarani30/Classify-clubs-based-on-their-kit/README.md

   When i mention the feature data set i simply mean our two features: t-shirt and short.
 To simplify this operation, i tried to convery the values of each column from string to binary in order to make dealing of the algorthim classifier is super easy with the data values itselef.
-In abbreviation, pandas lib will do this job for us and create a new data frame with binary data which every column arranged in an alphabetic order as you can you see the image below:
+In abbreviation, pandas lib will do this job for us and create a new data frame with binary data which every column arranged in an alphabetic order and i'm here tried to deal with a basic dataset about (14 instances) only! to make everything simple and easy in order to enable you to fork this repo and try adding more features and also dealing with a big datasets even.

+  **Note**: This is the same case when you're trying to deal with a dataset but the difference that you might need to clean the dataset (Preprocessing Phase) before doing the same code steps.

+  You can you see the image below which is represent the binary values (New data frame for our features):